-Nearshoring development teams may be the answer to finding the right talent.
+Your in-house Nearshoring development team, may be the answer to:

 I would like to share a few tips on what you should think about when considering a nearshore team.